 Workforce modelling uses role-based security to act as a gatekeeper to an organisation’s sensitive employee data.
 This allows wide and deep access to HR data, wide across the organisation and deep for approved managers.

-Combined with automated workforce analytics, all layers of management have access to insights about their employees in easy-to-digest visual format.
+Combined with automated workforce analytics, all levels of management can access employee insights in an user-friendly, visual format.
 View department budgets, employment types, leave liability, diversity objectives and talent ratings.
-Use customised dashboards to centralise key metrics and create a consistent management dialogue on workforce modelling.
+Use customised dashboards to centralise key metrics and create a consistent management dialogue.

 Want to learn more?
 Read our article explaining the key differences between workforce modelling and HR analytics.

-Eliminate siloed data sets by providing managers access to maintain relevant data from your source of truth
+Eliminate siloed data, allow managers to access & maintain their relevant data direct from the source of truth

-Share and discuss critical workforce KPIs (leave, diversity, age, talent, salary, budget, succession, length of service, headcount & span of control)
+Effortlessly view & share workforce KPIs (leave, diversity, age, talent, salary, budget, succession, length of service & headcount)